Optimize Query Suggestions for React InstantSearch

 - Change the ranking of suggestions, by promoting or hiding certain suggestions.

 - Change the user’s query.

-- Return custom JSON in the response—to display a banner in a rich autocomplete, for example.
+- Return custom JSON in the response to, for example, display a banner in the UI.

 Using synonyms on your Query Suggestions index

-To enable a better use experience, you can create a one-way synonym for
+To enable a better user experience, create a one-way synonym for

 Applying index settings to your Query Suggestions index